JavaScript HTML DOM Collections

 ❌ DOM Collections do not support

-âś… You can convert them to arrays usingArray.from()
+âś… You can convert them to arrays usingArray.from()if needed.

 const array = Array.from(document.getElementsByTagName("p"));